the-argus/dice/README.md

 A hypothetical programming language for making videogames.
 Intended to meet the needs of both gameplay and engine programmers.

+The thing that makes this language idea somewhat unique is the [domain keywords](./DOMAIN_KEYWORDS.md).

 ## Goals of this repo

 - Write down my thoughts on programming languages in general